hapax/hapax.github.io/assets/chance.md

 long time averages mimic probability distributions.
 Although there are some connections to chaos, rigorous results on short time averages seem very hard.
 The model I'm describing here is more of a physical ansatz.
 </p></div>

+<div class="footdef"><sup><a id="fn.5" name="fn.5" class="footnum"
+href="#fnr.5">Footnote 5</a></sup> <p class="footpara">
+It's not clear that flipping a coin really is a chaotic system, though in this section, we're modelling it that way to jive with our broader story.
+Instead, I expect that the jitter of initial conditions gets amplified
+<i>linearly</i>, so the coin needs to evolve for longer to spread
+throughout configuration space.
+But the details are pretty similar: the exploration timescale is now the system size divided by the jitter size times the rate of error amplification.
+</p></div>